EUREKA STUD

 Our History

 Eureka Stud was founded in 1935 by Andrew McAlpine.
-Similar to a number of thoroughbred studs in Queensland, the property has been handed down from one generation to the next - current owner managers being Andrew's son, Colin and grandson Scott who has three sons, Harry, Angus and Charlie.
+Similar to a number of thoroughbred studs in Queensland, the property has been handed down from one generation to the next.
+From Andrew to Colin, it is now managed by his son Scott with his sons Harry, Angus and Charlie also in the business.
+Over four generations, the McAlpines have built a legacy grounded in integrity, horse care, and a consistent ability to produce elite-level racehorses.

-Over the past 85 years the original 'square mile of timbered Darling Downs black soil country with no infrastructure and no fencing except along the boundary line' has expanded to 2000 acres.
+Over the past 90 years the original 'square mile of timbered Darling Downs black soil country with no infrastructure and no fencing except along the boundary line' has expanded into a 2500 acre operation.
 Through hard work, the McAlpine family have shaped and pioneered a successful stud from modest beginnings and old-fashioned horsemanship.